-The Major Review Faculty Panel will comprise two independent academics, one of whom will act as Chair.
-The Briefing Paper will be read by the faculty panel in advance of the assessment meeting.
+The Major Review panel will comprise two independent academics, one of whom will act as chair.
+The Briefing Paper will be read by the panel in advance of the assessment meeting.
 At the meeting, the PGR will make a brief presentation to introduce their research project and highlight key aspects.
-The PGR will be asked questions by the faculty panel to demonstrate how they will complete their research degree in a successful and timely fashion.
+The PGR will be asked questions by the panel to demonstrate how they will complete their research degree in a successful and timely fashion.